Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Results

 \subsubsection{Usefulness of Shared Control}

-Shared control allowed all participants to play, thanks to the fact that it reduced the number of \textit{input commands} that the user had to control.
-Indeed, most participants (\ParticipantFour{}, \ParticipantSeven{}, \ParticipantNine{}, \ParticipantTen{}, \ParticipantTwelve{}, \ParticipantFifteen{}, \ParticipantSixteen{}) reported that they would not have been able to play without the support of a copilot.
+Shared control allowed all participants to play, thanks to the fact that it reduced the number of \textit{input commands} that they had to control. \revisionCHI{Indeed, most participants (\ParticipantFour{}, \ParticipantSeven{}, \ParticipantNine{}, \ParticipantTen{}, \ParticipantTwelve{}, \ParticipantFifteen{}, \ParticipantSixteen{}) reported that they would not have been able to play without such support.
 In particular, \ParticipantTwelve{} specified that they tried playing \textit{Rocket League} in the past without success.
 Conversely, all others participants indicated they could have played without support, but also acknowledged that this would result in increased difficulty or reduced performance.
-In particular, \ParticipantTwo{} and \ParticipantThree{} reported that they would not have been able to play at the level they desired:

-\begin{displayquote} \ParticipantTwo{}: \it [I would have been able to play on my own], though it probably would’ve been harder at first and maybe not in the way I like to play.
-After a while, I think it might become a bit frustrating. \end{displayquote} \ParticipantSix{} noted that they can currently play without support, but possibly not in the future due to their degenerative condition, while \ParticipantEleven{} stated that matching the performance achieved in the experiment would require practice.
+In particular, \ParticipantTwo{} and \ParticipantThree{} reported that they would not have been able to play at the level they desired:} \revisionCHI{ \begin{displayquote} \ParticipantTwo{}: \it [I would have been able to play on my own], though it probably would’ve been harder at first and maybe not in the way I like to play.
+After a while, I think it might become a bit frustrating.\footnote{All questions and quotes reported in the following are translated from \anon[the language spoken by the participants]{Italian}.} \end{displayquote} \ParticipantSix{} noted that they can currently play without support, but possibly not in the future due to their degenerative condition, while \ParticipantEleven{} stated that matching the performance achieved in the experiment would require practice.
 Finally, shared control also reduced the perceived cognitive load.
-For example, \ParticipantSix{} highlighted that receiving assistance for boosting relieved them from thinking about when to use it and from worrying about the boost fuel left in the car.
+For example, \ParticipantSix{} highlighted that receiving assistance for boosting relieved them from thinking about when to use it and from worrying about the boost fuel left in the car.}

-\pa{} Aside from the benefits common to both shared control approaches, partial automation also increases the autonomy with respect to human cooperation by removing the need for a human copilot (\ParticipantThree{}, \ParticipantSeven{}, \ParticipantEight{}):